-4) If it is not practical to have a section of the counter top set aside for preparing gluten free food only, always make sure that the counter space you are using to prepare gluten free food is freshly and properly washed to ensure it is free from crumbs or flour dust or other possible contaminants.
+- If it is not practical to have a the counter top set aside for preparing gluten free food only, always make sure that the counter space you are using to prepare gluten free food is freshly and properly washed to ensure it is free from crumbs or flour dust or other possible contaminants.

-6) Make sure any pots, utensils, etc. that are used for other foods are thoroughly scrubbed before using for gluten free foods.
+- Make sure any pots, utensils, etc. that are used for other foods are thoroughly scrubbed with detergent before using for gluten free foods.
 In the case of something like muffin tins, paper liners may be a worthwhile consideration.

-7) Do gluten free baking first whenever possible, for example if you are a café or eat-in bakery.
+- Do gluten free baking first whenever possible, for example if you are a café or eat-in bakery.
 Then have those products well wrapped and stored before doing anything with regular flours.
-Flour dust (in the air) from regular flours could settle on the gluten free products, thus contaminating them
+Flour dust (in the air) from regular flours could settle on the gluten free products, thus contaminating them.

 Additional Information Regarding Sources of cross contamination

-- Milling of gluten free grains on equipment that has been used for regular grains and has not been thoroughly cleaned
+- Handling of gluten-free grains on equipment that has been used for regular grains and has not been thoroughly cleaned

 - Kitchen prep areas, appliances & utensils including: counter space, cutting boards, knives, spoons, etc, muffin tins, cake pans, cookie trays, toasters/toaster ovens, & fryers (French fries cooked in oil where battered foods have been fried).